umairmy305/notebooks-sharing/docs/Expanse_portal.md

 **6. Run a Jupyter Notebook**

-In the Jupyter Notebook application, navigate to the notebook you want to run.
+Next, Jupyter Lab starts.
+Navigate to the `notebooks-sharing/notebooks` directory in the file browser.
+Double-click on a notebook name to open a notebook.